JonCooperWorks/harness/README.md

 ### Execution Requirements

-Execution is **cryptographically impossible** without both:
+Execution is **cryptographically impossible** without all of the following:

 1. ✓ Exploit encrypted with pentester's public key (principal authorization - they have the exploit)
-2. ✓ Valid client signature on execution arguments (client authorization - they approve usage)
+2. ✓ Valid client signature on expiration + execution arguments (client authorization - they approve usage)
+3. ✓ Expiration has not passed (time-based authorization - prevents stale approvals)

-Both authorizations must be present.
-Missing either results in immediate failure. **Nobody can run an exploit unilaterally** - principal has exploit but no authorization, client has authorization but no exploit, pentester can decrypt but needs both.
+All conditions must be met.
+Missing any results in immediate failure. **Nobody can run an exploit unilaterally** - principal has exploit but no authorization, client has authorization but no exploit, pentester can decrypt but needs both authorizations and valid expiration.

 ### Keystore Interface